biometrics/openbr/docs/docs/api_docs/cl_api.md

 ### -combineMasks {: #combinemask }

 Combines several equal-sized mask matrices.
-A comparison may not be simultaneously indentified as both a genuine and an imposter by different input masks.
+A comparison may not be simultaneously identified as both a genuine and an imposter by different input masks.

 * **arguments:**